Career Opportunities’

 Step 3 – The Examination

-Step 4 – The Register
+Step 4 – The Hiring List

-Each applicant who completes the online application process and passes the exam for the open position will be placed on the register for that position.
-The register is simply a pool of all qualified candidates who applied for the position.
-Names on a register are typically valid anywhere from 90 days to a year, depending on the position.
+Each applicant who completes the online application process and passes the exam for the open position will be placed on a hiring list for that position.
+The hiring list is where veterans’ preference points are added to qualifying veterans’ scores.
+The hiring list is shared with the hiring manager.

-Step 6 – The Interview
+Step 5 – The Interview

-Step 7 – The Job Offer
+Step 6 – The Job Offer

 Upon completing the interview process, the hiring agency will extend an offer of employment to the applicant they feel best meets the needs of the position and the agency.
 Once the applicant accepts the job offer the hiring process is complete.